lenovo-k900/INFO/README.md

 ====

-Important info about building (only aimed to build recovery) DO NOT HESITATE TO CONTACT QUBEX22 http://forum.xda-developers.com/member.php?u=4764337
+Important info about building (only aimed to build recovery) DO NOT HESITATE TO CONTACT QUBEX22 at http://forum.xda-developers.com/member.php?u=4764337
-====

 1: sync cm source (cm10.1)
 2: git clone repositories from https://github.com/lenovo-k900/